junxit/us-congress-bills-111/metadata.md

 - 2009-07-09 — Introduced in House
 - 2009-07-09 — Introduced in House
 - 2009-07-09 — Referred to the House Committee on the Judiciary.
+- 2009-08-19 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2009-09-09 — Considered under suspension of the rules. (consideration: CR H9371-9373)
+- 2009-09-09 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+623.
+- 2009-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-09 — Mr. Scott (VA) moved to suspend the rules and agree to the resolution.
+- 2009-09-09 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H9371)
+- 2009-09-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H9371)